CPA vs. Bookkeeper: Many small businesses are looking for someone to handle their records.

 First, let’s start with the basics of what a bookkeeper and CPA are.
-A bookkeeper records the everyday transactions of a business.
-These include managing payroll, creating invoices and posting debits and credits.
-Bookkeepers do not possess the education of a CPA, although they generally have 2-4 years of experience or an associates degree.
+A bookkeeper records the everyday transactions of a business into accounting software, like QuickBooks.
+These include managing payroll, creating invoices, and posting debits and credits.
+Bookkeepers do not possess the education of a CPA, although they generally have 2-4 years of experience or an associate’s degree.

-CPAs, also called Certified Public Accountants, have acquired an education in accounting and have passed the Uniform Certified Public Accountant Examination.
-CPAs handle the more complicated records of a business, such as IRS auditing, tax services and financial services.
+CPAs, also called Certified Public Accountants, have acquired an education in accounting.
+They have also passed the Uniform Certified Public Accountant Examination.
+CPAs handle the more complicated records of a business, such as IRS auditing, tax services, and financial services.
 A CPA oversees or works with bookkeepers to make sure business records are handled correctly.